 Here are three key things to figure out before your class even starts:

-- How many students will you have?
 Knowing the number of students helps you adjust games, teams, and equipment.
 Good communication with other teachers really helps here.

-- What equipment do you need?
 Never assume everything will be ready.
 Check and prepare it ahead of time.

-- Exactly how long is your class?
 It sounds obvious, but being clear about the time allows you to organize warm-up, main activities, and cool down properly.

 Win extra minutes without anyone noticing